rbflurry/node-red-contrib-send-multipart/README.md

 ## Features
 Pulled together using some of the best of parts of other node-red-contrib nodes (particularly node-red-contrib-http-request), and the best parts of stackoverflow.
+Currently only accepts & sends files.
+However, there are future plans to handle all multipart/form-data.

 ## Why this module ?
 As of May 2018, NodeRed does not yet support sending multipart form-data.
 This module serves to fill that gap.